johanmeijer/grott/README.md

-# grott
+# Grott
 Growatt inverter monitor

-The growatt inverter with wifishine adapter sends log data to the growatt (website) at the internet.
+The growatt inverter with shine wifi adapter sends log data to the growatt (website) at the internet.
 At this website you can see detailed information on how the inverter is performing.

 I was looking for a way the intercept this information and use it for my home domotica environment.